federicoInserra/Big-Project-IoT/3rdDelivery/readme.md

 3. Read the contents of the NFC EEPROM.
 4. Publish the content of the NFC EEPROM on an MQTT topic.

-For point 1 just set the fields `wifi-ssid` and `wifi-password` in the file `mbed_app.json`, then in the `main.cpp` we can connect to the internet using our default network interface.
+For point 1 just set the fields `wifi-SSID` and `wifi-password` in the file `mbed_app.json`, then in the `main.cpp` we can connect to the internet using our default network interface.

 ```
 WiFiInterface *network;